 What working hours, shift patterns, and locations need to change?

-Will you be making use of the extra month of furlough or the Job Support Scheme?
-See Extended Job Retention Scheme (Furlough) FAQs (November 2020 onwards) and Job Support Scheme — FAQs.
+Are you making use of the furlough scheme?
+See Extended Job Retention Scheme (Furlough) FAQs (November 2020 onwards).

 Will work processes change, eg should all meetings be video calls?
 Is there outside space you could use?